ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 # Actual State vs Reference States {#statetypes}

-Appraisal policies (Appraisal Policy for Evidence, and Appraisal Policy for Attestation Results) involve comparing the actual state of an attester against desired or undesired states, in order to determine how trustworthy the attester is for its purposes.
+Appraisal policies (Appraisal Policy for Evidence, and Appraisal Policy for Attestation Results) involve comparing the actual state of an Attester against desired or undesired states, in order to determine how trustworthy the Attester is for its purposes.
 Thus, a Verifier needs to receive messages with information about actual state, and information about desired/undesired states, and an appraisal policy that controls how the two are compared.

-"Actual state" is a group of claims about the actual state of the attester at a given point in time.
-Generally speaking, each claim has a name (or other ID) and a singleton value, being the value of that specific attester at a given point in time.
-Some claims may inherently have multiple values, such as a list of files in a given location on the device, but for our purposes we will treat such a list as a single unit, meaning one attester at one point in time.
+Each Attester in general has multiple Target Environments (e.g., hardware, firmware, Operating System, etc.), each with their own set of claims (sometimes called. a "claimset").

-Each attester in general has multiple components (e.g., hardware, firmware, Operating System, etc.), each with their own set of claims (sometimes called a "claimset"), where the actual state of the attester is a group of such claimsets, for all the key components of the attester that are essential to determining trustworthiness.
+"Actual state" is a group of claimsets about the actual state of the Attester at a given point in time.
+Each claimset holds claims about a specific Target Environment that is essential to determining trustworthiness.
+Generally speaking, each claim has a name (or other ID) and a singleton value, being the value of that specific Attester at a given point in time.
+Some claims may inherently have multiple values, such as a list of files in a given location on the device, but for our purposes we will treat such a list as a single unit, meaning one Attester at one point in time.

-"Reference state" is a group of claims about the desired or undesired state of the attester.
-Typically, each claim has a name (or other ID) and a set of potential values, being the values that are allowed/disallowed when determining whether to trust the attester.
+"Reference state" is a group of claimsets about the desired or undesired state of the Attester.
+Typically, each claim has a name (or other ID) and a set of potential values, being the values that are allowed/disallowed when determining whether to trust the Attester.
 In general there may be more gradation than simply "allowed or disallowed" so each value might include some more complex level of gradation in some implementations.

-That is, where actual state has a single value per claim per component applying to one device at one point in time, reference state has a set of values per claim per component.
-The appraisal policy then specifies how to match the actual value against the set of reference values.
+That is, where actual state has a single value per claim per Target Environment applying to one device at one point in time, reference state can have a set of values per claim per Target Environment.
+The appraisal policy then specifies how to match the actual value against the set of Reference Values.

 Some examples of such matching include:

-* The actual value must be in the set of allowed reference values.
+* The actual value must be in the set of allowed Reference Values.
-* The actual value must not be in the set of disallowed reference values.
+* The actual value must not be in the set of disallowed Reference Values.
-* The actual value must be in a range where two reference values are the min and max.
+* The actual value must be in a range where two Reference Values are the min and max.

 ## RATS Conceptual Messages